Administrative Staff

 Amanda Lee

-Amanda Lee grew up in San Francisco CA and is a graduate of the University of San Francisco with a B.A. in Psychology and a minor in Child and Youth Studies.
+Amanda Lee grew up in San Francisco, CA and is a graduate of the University of San Francisco with a B.A. in Psychology and a minor in Child and Youth Studies.
 She holds a program director permit in early childhood education and has built her communication and leadership skills with over ten years of working with children and fostering relationships with families.
 As site coordinator at St. Francis Preschool, she oversaw all program activities and events, managed staff and schedules, and led staff and parent meetings.
 She has also worked as both a teacher and coordinator at Gateway Child Development Center and as a teacher at Balboa Preschool.
-She has worked as a camp counselor, a site supervisor of a YMCA preschool and as a swim teacher working with children ranging from infants to teens.
-She is highly skilled at managing an office, using technology and interfacing with the public.
-She grew up going on annual camping trips with her family and joining the Salesian Boys’ and Girls’ club on their sleep-away camps.
+She has worked as a camp counselor, a site supervisor of a YMCA preschool, and as a swim teacher working with children ranging from infants to teens.
+She is highly skilled at managing an office, using technology, and interfacing with the public.
+She grew up going on annual camping trips with her family and joining the Salesian Boys’ and Girls’ Club on their sleep-away camps.
 She enjoys rock climbing, biking, baking, swimming, and traveling.
 She likes to explore new trails and hikes throughout the Bay Area.
 She likes Disney and is also a Golden State Warriors fan.
 She speaks and understands Cantonese.
-She has worked at the San Mateo County Office of Education for almost 4 years, and this will be her second year working with Outdoor Education.
-It’s been said she has the answer to any problem you may have.
+She has worked at the San Mateo County Office of Education for almost 5 years, and this will be her fourth year working with Outdoor Education.
+It’s been said Amanda has the answer to any problem you may have, if you only ask!

 Senior Staff